What is Best Practice?

 Companies try to produce results as efficiently and effectively as possible.
-A best practice is a proven approach, practice or method to perform a repetitive activity or project in the most optimal way.
+A best practice is a proven approach, procedure or method to perform a repetitive activity or project in the most optimal way.
 It is a kind of pattern that is used to produce a defined result.
-Best practices are recipes for success that organisations have developed over time and which they apply in appropriate situations, projects, developments.
+In the truest sense of the term, a best practice refers to an “excellent pattern” that is used to produce a defined result.
+For this reason, best practices are seen as recipes for success that organisations have developed over time and which they apply in appropriate situations, projects, developments.

 Best Practices as orientation at the best